neminol/Python-Pinger/README.md

  - It's open source and free to use.

 # It works as a normal ping command!
- - python-pinger uses the Windows "ping" command to ping a specific website/IP address.
+ - Python-Pinger uses the Windows "ping" command to ping a specific website/IP address.

  - Reminder: The pinger is not a DDoS/DoS tool.
 Get your "skid" matters away